Nelson Velazquez Preview, Player Props: Royals vs. Yankees

-The Kansas City Royals and Nelson Velazquez (.513 slugging percentage over his past 10 games, including four homers), take on starting pitcher Clarke Schmidt and the New York Yankees at Kauffman Stadium, Saturday at 7:10 PM ET.
+The Kansas City Royals and Nelson Velazquez, who went 1-for-3 with an RBI last time in action, battle Michael King and the New York Yankees at Kauffman Stadium, Sunday at 3:10 PM ET.

 Sportsbook Promo Codes